ranjithshegde/ccls.nvim/README.md

 require("ccls").setup({lsp = {use_defaults = true}})
 ```

+**Using direct call:**
-If using nvim nightly, you can use `vim.lsp.start()` call instead which has the
+If using _nvim nightly_, you can use `vim.lsp.start()` call instead which has the
-benifit of reusing the same client on files within the same workspace.
+benefit of reusing the same client on files within the same workspace.

 To use that, pass this in your config, without supplying the keys `use_defaults`
 or `lspconfig`